malcolmmadsheep/golang-webservices-course-homeworks/README.md

 **Problem**: implement simplified analog of Unix [`tree` command](https://linux.die.net/man/1/tree) that prints out structure of directory.
 Use `-f` flag to include files in output.

 **Solution**: I implemented recursive and iterative approaches to solve this problem.
+Also output is colorized.